Auburn University: Swimming and diving

 In the last decade under head coaches David Marsh, Richard Quick and co-head coach Brett Hawke, Auburn's swimming and diving program has become preeminent in the SEC and nationally, with consecutive NCAA championships for both the men and women in 2003 and 2004, then again in 2006 and 2007.
 Since 1982, only eight teams have claimed national championships in women's swimming and diving.
 Auburn and Georgia each won nine straight (five Auburn, four Georgia) between 1999 and 2007.
 The men won their fifth consecutive national title in 2007, and the women also won the national title, in their case for the second straight year.
 The Auburn women have now won five national championships in the last six years.
 As of 2009, the Auburn men have won the SEC Championship fifteen out of the last sixteen years, including the last thirteen in a row, and also won eight NCAA national championships (1997, 1999, 2003, 2004, 2005, 2006, 2007 and 2009).
 AU swimmers have represented the U.S. and several other countries in recent Olympic Games.
-Auburn's most famous swimmer is Olympic gold medalist Rowdy Gaines, and also Brazilian César Cielo Filho, bronze(100m freestyle) and gold medal(50m freestyle) at the 2008 Beijing Olympic Games.
-As the most successful female Olympic swimmer Kirsty Coventry (swimming for her home country of Zimbabwe) who won gold, silver, and bronze medals at the 2004 Summer Olympics in Athens.
+Auburn's most famous men's swimmer is Olympic gold medalist Rowdy Gaines, and also Brazilian César Cielo Filho, bronze (100m freestyle) and gold medal (50m freestyle) at the 2008 Beijing Olympic Games.
+The most successful female Olympic swimmer is Kirsty Coventry (swimming for her home country of Zimbabwe) who won gold, silver, and bronze medals at the 2004 Summer Olympics in Athens, plus one gold and three silvers in Beijing.
+Coventry became president of the International Olympic Committee in 2025.
 While the football team is far more well known nationally and in the media, Auburn swimming and diving is the most dominant athletics program for the university.

 Men's basketball

 The Auburn men's basketball team has enjoyed off-and-on success over the years.
 Its best known player is Charles Barkley.
 Other professional basketball players from Auburn are John Mengelt, Rex Fredicks, Eddie Johnson, Mike Mitchell, Chuck Person, Chris Morris, Wesley Person, Chris Porter, Mamadou N'diaye, Jamison Brewer, Moochie Norris, Marquis Daniels, and Pat Burke.
-In 2017-18 they shared the SEC Regular Season title with Tennessee and made it to the second round of the NCAA Tourney before losing to Clemson.
-In 2018–2019, Auburn won the SEC Tournament championship and advanced to the Final Four.